open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileCCM.md

 5. Enable redirection features for the profile under **AMT Features - Enable/Disable features.**

     !!! info "Info - Customized Redirection"
-        Associating these features with a profile enables allows administrators to opt into desired redirection.
+        Associating these features with a profile enables administrators to opt into desired redirection.

         The toolkit defaults to enabling all redirection features.